gretelai/gretel-airflow-pipelines/README.md

 After the Airflow connections have been configured, you can start the Airflow server by running

 ```
+make setup
 make start
 ```

 This will command will start a local Airflow cluster on http://localhost:8080/ backed by PostgreSQL and Redis.
 To stop the server, you can ctrl-c from the terminal after starting the service.

+The username and password for the airflow instance is  `airflow`/`airflow`.

 ### 4. Seed the source database

-The bookings pipeline uses a [Airbnb Booking Kaggle Dataset](#) and needs to be loaded into the database before continuing.
+The bookings pipeline uses a [Airbnb Booking Kaggle Dataset](https://www.kaggle.com/c/airbnb-recruiting-new-user-bookings) and needs to be loaded into the database before continuing.

 ```